az-devv/discord-friend-invite/README.md

 # 🚫 Discord ToS
-This might be against Discord's ToS so I wouldn't recommend really using it, just a cool feature not many people know about.
+This might be against Discord's ToS.
+I'm not sure why you're able to do it, but you can 🤷‍♂️